 A: Yes.
-According to the past decade worth of data Maryland taxpayers were forced to pay between $2 million and $3 million for just those abortions in the Medicaid program.
-This cost covered between approximately 3300 and 5000 abortions per fiscal year.
+According to the past decade worth of data Maryland taxpayers were forced to pay between $2 million and $5.5 million for just those abortions in the Medicaid program.
+This cost covered between approximately 3300 and 7500 abortions per fiscal year.
+Sadly, recent years have seen consistent data closer to the higher end of these ranges.
 Cumulative data from the past decade indicates about 99.8% of all these taxpayer funded abortions in the Medicaid program are justified under the guise of "mental health".
 Sadly, Medicaid abortion figures have been on the rise recently.

 Q: Does the Maryland law require a parent to be notified before a minor girl has an abortion?

 A: No. Although Maryland law does include a "parental notification" clause, this so-called "requirement" is meaningless because Health-General §20-103(c)(1) gives the abortionist sole and unreviewable discretion to disregard parental rights:

 (c)(1) The physician may perform the abortion, without notice to a parent or guardian of a minor if, in the professional judgment of the physician: ...